Owen Edwards (broadcaster): Life

-In 1958, he married Shan Emlyn; the couple had two daughters before the marriage was dissolved; Shan Emlyn later died.
-In 1994, he remarried, his second wife being Rosemary Allen, who survives him.
+In 1958, he married Shan Emlyn; the couple had two daughters before the marriage was dissolved in 1994.
+In 1994, he married his second wife, Rosemary Allen, who survived him.
 He was appointed Programme Organiser with BBC Wales in 1967, Head of Programmes in 1970 and Controller in 1974.
 His seven years as Controller coincided with the rapid development of the BBC's output in Wales, in both Welsh and English, so that by the mid-1970s it was producing some 1,500 hours of radio a year and 650 hours of television, in both languages.

 He was named head of BBC Wales in 1974, and held the post for several years until moving to take on the position of head of S4C during the planning phase for the new channel.
 He maintained an interest in broadcasting as Chairman of the Association for Film and Television in the Celtic Countries.
 He was awarded the Cyfrwng Award in 2008.